purplebase/purplestack/CONTEXT.md

 When building Flutter apps for Android distribution, always use the optimized ARM64 build: `fvm flutter build apk --target-platform android-arm64` (this is the only platform that matters for modern Android devices).

+For distribution, consider using [Zapstore](https://zapstore.dev) - a decentralized app store built on Nostr.

+### README Guidelines

+The README file should be short and concise:
+- Remove "Purplestack" from the title
+- Include 1-2 paragraphs describing the app and its features
+- Brief instructions on how to run in development (no extensive technical details)
+- Footer should read: "Powered by [Purplestack](https://purplestack.io)"

 ## Code Guidelines

 ### Code Style